The Future the UN Wants – Is it the Future the US Needs?

 Richard Goldberg, Senior Advisor, FDD

 Clifford D. May, Founder and President, FDD

 Speaker biographies included below.

-As the United Nations prepares to kick off the 75th session of its General Assembly, FDD experts discuss the organization, what it’s done, doing, and hopes to do, as well as the means by which U.S. adversaries – China’s rulers in particular – are using the UN to advance their own interests.
+As the United Nations prepared to kick off the 75th session of its General Assembly, FDD experts discussed the organization, what it’s done, doing, and hopes to do, as well as the means by which U.S. adversaries – China’s rulers in particular – are using the UN to advance their own interests.

 Emily de La Bruyère

 Emily de La Bruyère is a senior fellow at FDD with a focus on China policy.
 She has pioneered novel data collection and analysis tools tailored to Beijing’s strategic and institutional structures.
 She has extensive Chinese language research and program management experience.
 She has testified before the Senate Banking Committee and US-China Economic and Security Review Commission.
 Her work was the first Western analysis to document Beijing’s China Standards 2035 national plan.
 She is at the cutting edge of US analysis on China’s military-civil fusion strategy and platform geopolitics, as well as their implications for global security and the economic order.
 She uses primary-source, Chinese-language materials to provide insight on geopolitical, technological, and economic change for decision-makers.
 She is a co-founder of Horizon Advisory, a consulting firm focused on the implications of China’s competitive approach to geopolitics.